ZupIT/beagle-docs/content/en/faq.md

 The developer declares the backend screens and the exposed endpoints that represent them.
 These endpoints are called using Beagle, to render the screen components on the web or mobile.

-Beagle works as a 'bridge' between front and backend, it is possible that the design components of your application have a parameter in backend which makes a native application possible.
+Beagle works as a 'bridge' between front and backend, and it is possible for the design components of your application to have a parameter in the backend, making a native application possible.

 ## My application's architecture will change if I use Beagle?